Helping you grow closer to God

 The definition of this word – at the heart of it is an emotion that is aroused by the affliction or the needs of others that gets translated into action.
 There’s just something in the heart – this compassion, this sympathy and empathy – that wants to reach out and help people.

 The characteristics: They are able to detect and discern people’s feelings.
-I mean, have you ever been there?
-Where you’re with someone with the gift of mercy, and, actually – you know, you’re talking, and you go through the meeting, and you think, Wow that was a good meeting.
+Have you ever been there?
+Where you’re with someone with the gift of mercy, and, actually, you’re talking, and you go through the meeting, and you think, Wow that was a good meeting.
 And you walk out, and you walk out with someone with the gift of mercy, and they say, “Hey man we really need to pray for that guy.”
 “Why?
 I thought it was a good meeting.”
 “You didn’t pick up on it?”
 “Pick up on what?”
 “Man his marriage is in trouble.”
 “What do you mean, his marriage is in trouble?
 We weren’t talking about marriage; we were trying to get a building built.”
 “Didn’t you pick up on the signals?
 He said this; he said that.
 When you asked about his family, quickly, when we went around and shared, his countenance fell.”

 These people man, they’ve got this antenna.
 They’ve got this radar.
 And when there are needs, and when there are hurts, and when there’s – they pick up on it.
 And then, they’re drawn to it.
 And they want to help, and they want to care.

 The dangers here: They tend to have a hard time being firm when necessary.
-I mean, they look at life – especially in their parenting.
-You’ve got the gift of mercy – Being a disciplinarian is pretty tough with the gift of mercy.
+They look at life – especially in their parenting.
+You’ve got the gift of mercy – being a disciplinarian is pretty tough with the gift of mercy.
 Resentment for those who don’t have this gift.

 People often, with this gift, end up in very dysfunctional relationships.
 Because they’re trying to rescue people, and they get involved, emotionally, in helping people they shouldn’t be helping.
 What you need is to find another sister to help that gal, or a brother to help that brother on these kinds of issues.
 Yes, no, or maybe?